Theology and Neuroscience

 • Keysers, Christian, and Valeria Gazzola.
 2006.
 ‘Towards a Unifying Neural Theory of Social Cognition’, Progress in Brain Research 156: 379–401. https://doi.org/10.1016/S0079-6123(06)56021-2

 • Kim, Jaegwon.
 2005.
-Physicalism, or Something Near Enough.
+Physicalism, Or Something Near Enough.
 Princeton: Princeton University Press.

 • McClendon, James W. 1986.
 Ethics: Systematic Theology.
 Volume 1.
 Nashville, TN: Abingdon.